KITPraktomatTeam/Praktomat/README.md

 Update
 ======

-1. update the source with svn
+1. update the source with git or svn from github

 2. update python dependencies with "./bin/buildout"